ethereum/EIPs/EIPS/eip-X.md

 ## Rationale

 - The reason to split up the lock generation and solving into many calls is to avoid hitting the gas limit of a transaction in any one call.
-- #TODO It is estimated that less than 5,000,000 gas will be required to provide a solution for a single lock.
+- It is estimated that less than 50,000 gas will be required to provide a solution for a single lock.
   The funds awarded to the solver must cover this cost with a margin of error and provide an additional reward to the solver as an incentive.

 ## Backwards Compatibility